silx-kit/silx/doc/source/applications/compare.rst

 This list can be updated with drag and drop from silx view.

-.. |imgViewImg| image:: img/silx-compare.png
+.. |imgViewImg| figure:: img/silx-compare.png
    :height: 300px
-   :align: middle
+   :align: center

 Usage